Security builder & leader

 Who Is Responsible for What?

 One way to determine whether a particular vulnerability is in scope is to ask the client whether they are the ones responsible for patching that vulnerability.
-That's not satisfying, I know.
-The good news is that the assessor can still provide value by asking questions about the vulnerability, explaining its significance and highlighting the need for someone within the client’s organization should take a look at it.
+That’s not satisfying, I know.
+The good news is that the assessor can still provide value by asking questions about the vulnerability, explaining its significance and highlighting that someone within the client’s organization should take a look at it.

 A well thought-out penetration test will define the rules of engagement in a realistic manner without drawing these artificial boundaries.
 A consultant should strive to define the rules of engagement and the scope in this “fused” manner when selling the assessment.
 Similarly, organizations should combine these types of testing efforts into a single engagement, even if it means that two different teams need to collaborate and pool their budgets.